 Field Guide by Sections

-Supra-Title: This should include broader location information pertaining to your field guide.
+Supra-Title: This should include broader location information about your field guide.
 This may include city, state, and country.

 Required Formatting: 13-15 point font size, bold.

 Example: City, State, USA -- Chicago, Illinois, USA